LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_6/lab/lab_notes.md

 | Old  | 1   | 36  | 143 |
 | A    | 36  | 1   | 116 |
 | B    | 143 | 116 | 1   |

+# Tasks

+### 1. Running the Model

+Start by running the model, seeing how it works, and seeing if you can replicate the behaviour seen in the paper

+### 2. Changing Parameters

+You can then see how the behaviour of the model changes when you change parameters.
+An obvious starting point is the value of thresholds vs the qualities of the nest: Can you generate ‘odd’ results or even ‘break’ the model?
+How much can you change parameters until the behaviour changes (sensitivity analysis)?

+As noted, the key is to look at both the behaviour of individual ants and the aggregate results so you can explain why the change you made gives rise to the behaviour you see.
+You can then decide if this is an issue for the model

+### 3. Ants Sensing

+You could instead investigate the sensing of the ants: For the Robinson paper, a starting point is how variable/uncertain the ants quality judgments are.
+What if they are more uncertain (noisy) than the original model assumes?
+How much can you change this factor until the model breaks (sensitivity analysis again)?

+### 4. Chaning the Environment

+A final idea is to see what happens in other experimental situations eg changing the number/arrangement etc of nests.
+The m-file ExampleUsingRobinsonCode4Nests.m shows how you would set up the 4-nest example they use